MikeBishop/dns-alt-svc/draft-ietf-dnsop-svcb-https.md

 In wire format, the keys are represented by their numeric values in network byte order, concatenated in ascending order.

-This key is always automatically mandatory, and MUST NOT appear in its own value list.
+This SvcParamKey is always automatically mandatory, and MUST NOT appear in its own value list.
 Other automatically mandatory keys SHOULD NOT appear in the list either.
 (Including them wastes space and otherwise has no effect.)